joshua926/BezierCurveTool/README.md

 - Provide simple public APIs for other Unity scripts to access curve features

 ## Setup and Installation
-You can clone the repo for this project using the url https://github.com/joshua926/BezierCurve or you can download the BezierCurve.unitypackage in the root directory of the same repo.
+You can clone the repo for this project using the url https://github.com/joshua926/BezierCurve or you can download the BezierCurve.unitypackage in the root directory of the repo and add it to your Unity Project.
+If you add the asset package to your own project, you must have a recent version of the Burst package installed.

+## Instructions
+Add the